 Korea University is located in Seoul, the capital and largest metropolis of South Korea.
 Seoul is the second largest metropolitan area in the world, the most wired city, and also has the world largest subway network.
 Its Lotte Cinema houses the world’s largest cinema screen.
 Aside from the abundance of modern technology and shopping, Seoul also contains five of the World Heritage Sites, as its history stretches back more than 2,000 years.
 The city is surrounded by mountains and the Han River runs through the city.
 Seoul is the birth place of K-pop and the Korean Wave.

 KU offers many courses in English in various disciplines.
 It is not guaranteed that the same courses are offered every year but normally there are only minor changes.
-The list of courses can be searched here by clicking English Major Subject (or General Subject); English-taught courses are listed with (English) after the course title.
+Search the full list of courses by clicking the link next to "Search Course."
+Then use the dropdown menus to filter by department.
+English-taught courses are listed with (English) after the course title.
 Click the "Course No." link under any course for the syllabus.
 Listings are updated in January for spring semester and in July for fall semester.

 Fall: early September - mid December